openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/COBOL Programming Course #2 - Learning COBOL.md

 ![](Images/image046.png)

 *Figure  3.
-Zowe Explorer   Zowe Explorer icon*
+Zowe Explorer icon*

 3. In order to connect to the lab system, get your team configuration zip file and extract it.
+You can obtain the team configuration zip file from the [Releases section of the course's GitHub repository](https://github.com/openmainframeproject/cobol-programming-course/releases/latest).

 ![](Images/image0001.png)